 “I learned how to combine my background in economics with case law, statutory and regulatory tax rules,” she said.
 “The tax professors, including Professor Field, come from diverse backgrounds and tax jobs and help us understand the theory, history, and public policy behind the complex tax rules.”

-Another feature of UC Hastings’ tax program is its experiential offerings.
+Another feature of UC Law SF’ tax program is its experiential offerings.
 Students in the Business Tax Practicum work exclusively on transactional tax matters, obtaining a clinical experience that few other law schools offer.
 Hastings’ newly-formed Low-Income Taxpayer Clinic, led by Visiting Assistant Professor Amy Spivey (’13), helps individual taxpayers resolve disputes with the IRS and conducts regular outreach to inform and educate taxpayers.

 “We’re committed,” Field said, “to preparing our students for successful tax careers.”